 For shorthand, call that archive element link+description+rating thing a “membic”.
-Membic.com is free site where you can make membics and store them in your profile.
+Membic.org is free site where you can make membics and store them in your profile.

-On membic.com, a link archive is called a “theme”.
+On membic.org, a link archive is called a “theme”.
 Once you have created a profile, create a new theme from the tab on your profile page.
 Define your keywords in the theme settings.

 Themes have numerous great features, including being able to collaborate with others.
 As always, feedback welcome either here or on the site.
 Thanks for digging into things.